 - Give advice on equipment that can be purchased or provided following an assessment

-- Depending on need, refer you to our free Enablement Programme for 6 weeks of support with regaining daily living skills.
+- Depending on need, refer you to our free Enablement Programme for up to 6 weeks of support with regaining daily living skills.

 If an assessment is required

 Before your assessment you will be provided with information about the process including:

 - The eligibility criteria

 - Details about any financial contribution you may need to make towards meeting the cost of your care.